marhar/ArrbotMonitor/README.md

 Sometimes a variable will appear twice at the top of the Arduino Serial Plotter window.
 This seems to be a bug in the Plotter.

+The DISPLAY logic in the Serial Plotter is not documented.
+I'm submitting a PR to document this and make it a standardized part of the interface.